; Wanneroo Regional Museum programs - Wanneroo Regional Museum - City of Wanneroo

 When: Tuesdays, Thursdays and Fridays // mornings: 9:30am to 11:30am - afternoons: 12:30pm to 2pm

-How has life changed in our local community?
+Wanneroo Road provides the fascinating basis for students to investigate continuity and change in the local community.
+The road was originally a Noongar walking track, close to fresh water and food sources.
+The road has continued to play a vital role in the local community, but as it has changed over time, so life has also changed for the people using the road.
 In what ways has our use of land changed?
-What can objects tell us about history and how people lived?
-In this interactive program, students explore maps of Wanneroo over time, and explore different themes throughout the museum with accompanying handling objects and activities to stimulate inquiry.
-We also use object investigation, soundscapes and visible thinking routines to stimulate curiosity, comparison and critical thinking.
+What can other objects from the past tell us about how our diverse community lived and what connections can we make to how we live today?
+In this interactive program, students explore different themes throughout the museum with accompanying handling objects and activities to stimulate inquiry.
+We use object investigation, soundscapes and visible thinking routines to encourage curiosity, comparison and critical thinking.

 Our Museum and Community History Centre have objects and images with links to all areas of Wanneroo and historical Joondalup.
 We encourage teachers to get in touch with us and discuss the purpose of your excursion.
-In this way, we can do our best to include local history material and content which is relevant for your students.
+In this way, we can do our best to incorporate local history material and content which is meaningful for your students.

 Curriculum links